 How to play a sound file from a Windows batch file

-Use the start command to start the program associated with the file.
-For example, if you wanted to open the player to play "music.mp3" in the command line or batch file you could type the below command.
+If you would like to the player to open and play "music.mp3" in the command line or batch file, you could type the following command.

-If the sound file has a space in the filename, surround the filename in quotes as shown in the example below.
+If the sound file has a space in the file name, surround the file name in quotes as shown in the following example.

 start "c:\music\my song.mp3"

-Tip: Using the start command opens the file in the default audio player, which means by default audio files open in Windows Media Player.
-However, if the user has installed a different audio program that has re-associated the audio files it opens in that program.
-If you want Windows Media Player to play the audio file regardless of what other audio players have been installed, try the below alternative solution.
+Tip: Using the start command opens the file in the default audio player, which means by default, audio files open in Windows Media Player.
+However, if the computer has a different audio program that has re-associated the audio files, the other program is used instead.
+If you want Windows Media Player to play the audio file regardless of what other audio players are installed, continue to the next section.